Caroline Roberts-Cherry - Chair

 Sara Radcliffe

 Sara Radcliffe is an experienced management consultant.
-She has 25 years’ experience of working in NHS leadership.
-Sara has a background in strategic policy.
-An experienced service change manager within the NHS.
-Sara has an MA in Women’s Studies, BA Hons English Literature, DIP HSM Institute of Health Services and Management.
+She has 25 years' experience of working in NHS leadership.
+Sara has a background in strategic policy and is an experienced NHS service change manager.
+Sara has an MA in Women's Studies, BA (Hons) in English Literature and DIP HSM Institute of Health Services and Management.

 Saleema Kauser

-Dr Saleema Kauser Lecturer in the Organization Studies Group at Alliance Manchester Business School (MBS).
-First degree in Psychology from the University of London.
-She holds a masters degree in Information Systems and Technology from Cass Business School; an MBA from Aston Business School and received her PhD (2000) from the Warwick Business School.
-Dr Kauser has been lecturing for over 15years on strategic and organizational management issues.
-Her research interests include Partnership collaborations, religiosity, gender and inequalities and business ethics and she has a number of articles in peer reviewed journals.
-Before joining academia Saleema worked as an advisor and consultant in the private sector.
+Dr Saleema Kauser lectures in the Organisation Studies group at Alliance Manchester Business School (MBS).
+She has a first degree in Psychology from the University of London.
+She holds a Master's degree in Information Systems and Technology from Cass Business School, an MBA from Aston Business School and received her PhD from the Warwick Business School.
+Dr Kauser has been lecturing for over 15 years on strategic and organisational management issues.